atreyasha/deep-generative-models/src/docs/CVAE.md

 $ python3 train_CVAE.py --epochs 10 --latent-dimensions 2
 ```

-Pre-trained CVAE weights for MNIST, fashion-MNIST and LFW cropped greyscale faces can be found in the `/src/pickles` directory.

 ### CVAE Latent Manifold Visualization

 Using a pre-trained CVAE, we generated 1600 MNIST images derived from the CVAE latent manifold: